ewagner12/all-ways-egpu/README.md

 - Note: the OpenRC calls currently assume the display manager is started with an init script called "display-manager".
 On some distros, xdm or a script with some other name is used.
 In these cases, I recommend linking that script with the following command: `ln -s /etc/init.d/xdm /etc/init.d/display-manager`

-- Applications that work on the console like Ubuntu's Plymouth (as invoked by the `splash` kernel parameter) may fail due to the virtual console switching.
+- Applications that work on the console like Ubuntu's Plymouth (as invoked by the `splash` kernel parameter) may fail when using Method 1 due to the virtual console switching.
 It is currently recommended to disable this.

-- I have also only tested with AMD eGPU + Intel iGPU so far.
-Nvidia testing is still to be done.
-Specifically, proprietery Nvidia drivers may not work yet.
+- If you have an nvidia card, you must choose "n" to the option "Attempt to re-enable these iGPU/initially disabled devices after boot".
+Otherwise, switching might result in a black screen.
+Once this option is disabled, switching should work normally.

 - PR's for any other issues welcome :)